 A lot of people get minimalism wrong – thinking that they have to get rid of everything they own.
 But that’s really not the truth.

-Here are three ways adopting a minimalist lifestyle can help you improve your personal finances.
+Here are the five main ways adopting a minimalist lifestyle can help you improve your personal finances.

 #1 You’ll Buy Less Stuff

-#2 You’ll Be Able to Keep Focus of Your Real Goals
+#3 You’ll Be Able Focus on Your Financial Goals

 And what’s funny is that organization spreads like wildfire.
 For example, every time I get my house perfectly clean I can’t help but go clean out my car, too.
 Next I want to clean out my purse.
 Then I’m pitching toys my kids don’t play with.
 Cleaning and organizing one area starts a chain reaction.

 Before you know it, your penchant for organization will spread to your finances.
 You’ll start using budget spreadsheets and money management apps to simplify your financial life just like you’ve pared down your possessions.

 You might switch to cash instead of using credit cards because it makes it easier to track your spending and prevent impulse purchases.
 Instead of spreading your money across multiple bank accounts, you’ll just use one to make it easier to see where your money is going every month.
 All of these changes will make it easier to achieve your goals and keep track of your finances.

 Adopting a minimalist lifestyle does not mean that you can’t enjoy material items.
 It also doesn’t mean that you have to get rid of everything you own, only have a handful of outfits, and give up your car.
 Chances are you’ve read stories like this but remember, those are extreme examples.